microsoft/pxt/docs/telemetry.md

 ### Telemetry Details

-The following sections contain the information that the Application Insights SDK attempts to extract from the environment about the device, location, and user.
+The following sections contain the information that the Application Insights SDK attempts to collect about the environment and the user.

 #### Device telemetry